Soviet Union national badminton team

 Prior to the dissolution, the national team were active in participating in the USSR International badminton tournament, where most of its players have won.

-Participation in BWF competitions
+History

+Mixed team

 The Soviet team participated in the first Sudirman Cup in 1989.
 The team were placed in Group 2.
 They finished in 10th place on the ranking.
 The Soviet team competed in their final tournament at the 1991 Sudirman Cup in Copenhagen, Denmark.
 The team was placed into Group 3 with Scotland, Thailand and Canada.
 The Soviet team won both ties against Scotland and Canada with a tight score of 4-1 and 3-2 respectively.
 They lost the tie with Thailand and were placed 12th in the rankings.